Table of Contents

 This popular WordPress translation plugin was tested to work smoothly with Gutenberg.
 Multiple types of Gutenberg blocks, including paragraphs, buttons, lists, heading and the like can be translated via a handy TranslatePress interface.

-The latest version 2.5 of Polylang WordPress translation plugin is compatible with WordPress 5.0.
-It keeps the legacy metabox, using the metabox compatibility layer provided by WordPress 5.0.
+The latest version 2.5 of the Polylang WordPress translation plugin is compatible with WordPress 5.0.
+It keeps the legacy meta box, using the meta box compatibility layer provided by WordPress 5.0.
 There are more compatibility steps planned for 2019.

 The team behind the Events Calendar plugin, one of the most popular event scheduling plugins, continuously works on the Gutenberg integration.
 Starting with the plugin version 4.7, you can add and customize your events via Gutenberg thanks to multiple custom event blocks.
 So far this plugin offers one of the deepest levels of integration with Gutenberg compared to other similar plugins.

 This popular image gallery WordPress plugin allows you to showcase stunning galleries by adding a FooGallery Gutenberg block.
 All the gallery settings still need to be applied as before via a separate plugin interface.
-Basically, you’ll won’t be able to edit the gallery in real time in Gutenberg, but so far you can embed previously created galleries via Gutenberg interface effortlessly.
+Basically, you won’t be able to edit the gallery in real-time in Gutenberg, but so far you can embed previously created galleries via the Gutenberg interface effortlessly.

-Meta Box plugins allows to create custom meta boxes for WordPress custom fields.
+Meta Box plugins allow the creation of custom meta boxes for WordPress custom fields.
 The core plugin as well as its add-ons are Gutenberg-compatible: you can create meta boxes for custom post types, manage settings pages, set up terms and users, style meta boxes, etc. The plugin creators always keep an eye on Gutenberg to make sure any concerns are addressed in time.

 If you want to add or replace sidebars of your WordPress theme with a handy Custom Sidebars plugin, you should rest assured that it will play nicely with Gutenberg.
 Users report just a few issues that are in most cases caused by a theme or third-party plugins.